Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 While omitting the constellations mentioned above, the official system added new constellations near the southern celestial pole, which are not present in the *Xianglin* Star Chart.

+In the following `Constellations` chapter, all 283 Chinese traditional constellations will be introduced.
+However, this introduction is *not yet complete*, as only basic information about the constellations, such as the number of stars and their locations, has been compiled.
+The cultural significance behind each constellation has not been fully explored in this chapter.

 ## Constellations

 ##### Purple Forbidden Enclosure